Driving While Male

 (Tap of the horn to UC-Berkeley’s Traffic Safety Center)

 This entry was posted on Saturday, November 15th, 2008 at 2:55 pm and is filed under Drivers, Risk, Traffic Culture, Traffic Enforcement.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.